AtomicConductor/conductor_client/docs/README.txt

-This doc project will contain documentation for all public facing Conductor components, not just client tools.
+This documentation project will contain documentation for all public facing Conductor components, not just client tools.

 Grammar
 Try to follow Google developer documentation style guide.